Jira Software modules

 Connect Jira Server to Workfront Fusion

 To authorize a connection between Workfront Fusion and Jira Server, you need your Consumer Key, Private Key, And Service URL.
-You might need to contact your Jira administrator for this information.
+You may need to contact your Jira administrator for this information.

 Generate Public and Private keys for your Jira connection